omeatai/src-Business-Analysis/README.md

     <br> &ensp; <br>
     - 8. Is User ID field a required field?
 What is the data type?
 What is data length?
       - yes, It's a required field.
-      - The Data type is alphanumeric data.
+      - The Data type is alphanumeric data in a text box input.
       - The length is minimum 8, maximum 16.
     <br> &ensp; <br>
     - 9. Is the password field a required field?
 What is the data type?
 What is data length?
 Is the data encrypted?
       - yes, It's a required field.
-      - The Data type is alphanumeric data.
+      - The Data type is alphanumeric data in a text box input.
       - The length is minimum 8, maximum 16.
       - yes, The data should be encryped and not in plain-text.
     <br> &ensp; <br>
     - 10. Is the re-enter password field a required field?
 What is the data type?
 What is data length?
 Is the data encrypted?
       - yes, It's a required field.
-      - The Data type is alphanumeric data.
+      - The Data type is alphanumeric data in a text box input.
       - The length is minimum 8, maximum 16.
       - yes, The data should be encryped and not in plain-text.
     <br> &ensp; <br>
     - 11. Is the SSN field a required field?
 What is the data type?
 What is data length?
       - yes, It's a required field.
-      - The Data type is alphanumeric data.
+      - The Data type is alphanumeric data  in a text box input.
       - The length is minimum 9, maximum 16.
       - The first 5 digits should be encrypted, while the last 4 digits will be in plain text.
     <br> &ensp; <br>